linkerd/website/linkerd.io/content/2/tasks/using-the-debug-container.md

 a pod share the same network namespace, this means that the logs for this debug container will contain the network traffic observed in the pod, which can be easily consumed by `kubectl logs`.
-Alternatively, the container image also contains `tcpdump, `lsof`, `iproute2`, and you can use `kubectl exec` to access the container and run these commands, or any other commands you may install.
+Alternatively, the container image also contains `tcpdump`, `lsof`, `iproute2`, and you can use `kubectl exec` to access the container and run these commands, or any other commands you may install.

 For instance, if you've gone through the [Linkerd Getting Started](https://linkerd.io/2/getting-started/) guide and installed the